 - Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > IPv6. - 3.
-Enable IPv6 and select the internet connection type provided by your ISP. - Tips

-If you do not know what your internet connection type is, contact your ISP or judge according to the already known information provided by your ISP.
+Enable IPv6 and select the internet connection type provided by your ISP. - Ø Tips: If you do not know what your internet connection type is, contact your ISP or judge according to the already known information provided by your ISP. - 4.
+Fill in information as required by different connection types.
+Red blanks must be filled in.

-- 4. Fill in information as required by different connection types.
-Red blanks must be filled in. - 1) Static IP: Fill in blanks and click Save.
+1) Static IP: Fill in blanks and click SAVE.

-Dynamic IP(SLAAC/DHCPv6): Click Advanced to input further information if your ISP requires.
-Click Save and then click Renew.
+2) Dynamic IP (SLAAC/DHCPv6): Click Advanced to input further information if your ISP requires.
+Click SAVE.

 3) PPPoE: By default, the router uses the IPv4 account to connect to the IPv6 server.
-Click Advanced to input further information if your ISP requires.
-Click Save and then click Connect.
+Click Advanced Settings to input further information if your ISP requires.
+Click SAVE and then click CONNECT.

-If your ISP provides two separate accounts for the IPv4 and IPv6 connections, please untick the Use the same session with IPv4 connection checkbox and manually enter the username and password for the IPv6 connection.
+Note: If your ISP provides two separate accounts for the IPv4 and IPv6 connections, please untick the PPPoE same session with IPv4 connection checkbox and manually enter the username and password for the IPv6 connection.

 4) 6to4 Tunnel: An IPv4 internet connection type is a prerequisite for this connection type (Manually Set Up Your Internet Connection).
 Click Advanced to input further information if your ISP requires.
-Click Save and then click Connect.
+Click SAVE and then click CONNECT.

-5) Pass-Through (Bridge): Click Save and skip to Step 6.
+5) Pass-Through (Bridge): Click SAVE and skip to Step 6.

 5. Configure LAN ports.
 Windows users are recommended to choose from the first two types.
-Fill in Address Prefix provided by your ISP, and click Save.
+Fill in Address Prefix provided by your ISP, and click SAVE.